It’s Official: We Are in a New Crypto Bull Market

 Despite the sharp decline during the past 48 hours, make no mistake, BTC is still in the early stages of a new bull market.
 Bitcoin was extremely overbought.
 Therefore, the cryptocurrency was vulnerable to a sharp sell-off.

 Notice how the rally ended just below the important resistance level @ 8,485 (Chart #2).
 This is a perfect example of how important these resistance levels can be.
-The crypto trading community pays very close attention to these numbers.
+The crypto Betfair Trading community pays very close attention to these numbers.

 Digitex Futures writers and/or guest authors may or may not have a vested interest in the Digitex Futures project and/or other businesses mentioned throughout the site.
 None of the content on Digitex Futures is investment advice nor is it a replacement for advice from a certified financial planner.